Krissy510/knowledge-base/WiX/Basic/README.md

 ## Scenario

-Your build a console application that will always answers your question with either `yes`, `no`, `Do it!`, or `Nope`.
+Your build a console application that will always answers your question with

+- `Yes`
+- `No`
+- `Maybe`
+- `Definitely`
+- `Nope`

 Let's called it `Sir Answers-a-Lot`.

 ### Your goal?

-1. We want an installer that user can double-click it and it installed.
+1. We want an installer that install with one click.
 2. We want user to be able to customize where to install the program.
 3. We don't want to get into trouble, so we will also include a user term agreement to avoid lawsuit.
 4. We want to ask user if user want a shortcut or not after finishing installing.